Friedrich Kaulbach: Establishment as court painter in Hanover

 Kaulbach served as the court painter to King George V, whom he repeatedly portrayed, where he was a favorite portrait painter of the local nobility.
 While he was the court painter to Hanover, he received a professorship at the Technical University.
 Among other benefits, the king gave him his own studio and residential building, designed by the architect Christian Heinrich Tramm (1857–60) on Waterloo Street in Hanover.
 The house today is part of the Waterloo Beergarden.
 In her memoirs, his daughter Isidore described the visitors to the family home, who included Johannes Brahms, Clara Schumann, Franz Liszt, Joseph Joachim, Ernst von Wildenbruch and Anton Rubinstein.

-His numerous portraits, such as those of Empress Elisabeth, Crown Prince Albrecht, and the Count and Countess Stolberg, are extraordinarily detailed, even luminescent.
+His numerous portraits, such as those of Empress Elisabeth, Crown Prince Albrecht, and the Count and Countess Stolberg, are extraordinarily detailed.
 His best women's portraits enhanced his reputation.
 Kaulbach received the Gold Medal from the Berlin Art Academy at the 1873 Vienna World's Fair.

 Friedrich Kaulbach's grave may be found at the Stadtfriedhof Engesohde in Hanover.

 Kaulbach's sons, Friedrich August, Anton and Sigmund (1854–1894) were also painters.